ARCH-COMP/.github/profile/README.md

 ## Hosting ARCH-COMP Locally

-We have open-sourced the submission platform behind VNN-COMP.
+We have open-sourced the submission platform behind ARCH-COMP.

 This allows you to run the platform on a local server of your lab, and thoroughly test your submission before submitting to the real system.